alejandroschuler/r4ds-courses/lectures/3-adv-tabular-data.md

 Relational data
 =====================================================================
-class: small-code
 incremental: true

 - Relational data are interconnected data that is spread across multiple tables, each of which usually has a different unit of observation
 - When we get an expression dataset, the data is usually divided into an expression matrix with the expression values of each sample, and table(s) with metadata about the samples themselves.
-- For the GTEx dataset, we have information about the samples, subjects, and experiment batches in additional data frames in addition to the expression matrix.
+- For the GTEx dataset, we have information about the samples, subjects, and experiment batches in additional data frames in addition to the expression matrix we've been working with.

 ```r